-Beakerhead runs on collaboration and partnership.
-The core role of the Beakerhead secretariat is to build the platform on which your brilliance can shine.
-Beakerhead will do our level best to get an audience out for you too!
+Beakerhead runs on the power of human ingenuity.
+The core role of the Beakerhead secretariat is to build the platform on which creative brilliance can shine.

-There are basically two ways to get involved – either as a program presenter in an existing Beakerhead program element, or you can create your own experience as a Beakerhead community partner.
+There are basically two ways to get involved – either as a program presenter in an existing Beakerhead program element, or as an experimenter in a “laboratory” setting.

 ROUTE 1: PROGRAM PRESENTER

-Program presenters are individuals or organizations keen to present within an existing Beakerhead program element, such as Four to Six, Beakernight or a Beakerhead workshop.
-The conversation here starts with understanding what you want to do, how it might fit, and what resources might be required to make it vibrate with awesomeness.
+Program presenters are individuals or organizations keen to present within an existing Beakerhead program element.
+The conversation here starts with understanding what your installation or experience looks like, where it has been shown before, how it might fit at Beakerhead and what resources might be required to make it vibrate with awesomeness!
+Let’s start a conversation if you think you have something that would fit.

 ROUTE 2: COMMUNITY PARTNER

 Community partners are individuals or organizations who create their own events or program elements.
 Delightful projects that have come to life include a can-crushing cow, a theatrical experience in a hair-training salon, and robot uprisings!
-Create your own-engineered chandelier with your community, host an ingenuity challenge, create an engineered artwork or an ice-cream-scooping robot for your neighbourhood block party!
-Beakerhead supports your experience with logistical guidance and marketing support – and sometimes funding, if we can find it!
+You don’t need permission to delight people!
+We’ll just be your biggest fans!

 BEAKERHEAD IS HERE TO HELP!
 WE CAN: